Accelerating sustainable land management with a digitalized funding and implementation process

 The Sustainable Land Initiative began in December 2021.
 Representatives from counties, municipalities, RCDs, private businesses, and landowners participated in a series of interviews to inform and identify the process most appropriate for rapid implementation and maximum potential benefit to the region and landowner.

-This standard process was influenced by local expertise and state / national best practices and tools to accelerate improved water management and carbon sequestration through agriculture and sustainable land practices.
+This standard process was influenced by local expertise as well as state and national best practices and tools to accelerate improved water management and carbon sequestration through agriculture and sustainable land practices.
 The process provides a consistent means of estimating and measuring impact and increases funding for further initiatives.

-The process designed during phase one of the Sustainable Land Initiative will accelerate the speed of action and exponentially increase environmentally beneficial impact.
+The process designed the first step of the Sustainable Land Initiative will accelerate the speed of action and exponentially increase the positive environmental impact.
 What once took a landowner several years, should be achieved within weeks or months.

 Intake

 Landowners have the ability to easily and consistently express interest in adopting sustainable land practices.
-California’s Resource Conservation Districts (RCD) will receive all necessary information to proceed with a land assessment.
-The intake process provides RCDs with justification for consistent funding for technical assistance reducing the need to find one-off funding for each landowner
+The RCDs will receive all necessary information to proceed with a land assessment.
+The intake process provides RCDs with justification for consistent funding for technical assistance reducing the need to find one-off funding for each landowner.

 Assess

-Through a combination of publicly available data and on-site analysis, RCD staff have the ability to rapidly, consistently and effectively identify opportunities for sustainable land use that will reduce the severity or counteract climate impacts.
+Through a combination of publicly available data and on-site analysis, RCD staff can rapidly, consistently and effectively identify opportunities for sustainable land use that will reduce the severity of or counteract climate impacts.

 Prioritize